jDomantas/muncher/programs/examples/intro/readme.md

 block object representing that code.
 The block also captures the environment where it was written (so lexical scoping is maintained).
 The block object can be executed by calling `.exec` on it.

+Munchers are the reason for the "methods must be parsable without lookahead" rule.
+If one method is defined to be `.(a)!` and another is `.$e:expr?`, then only once we see a `!` or a `?` we can know whether `a` was supposed to be a plain token, or an expression (which would have required `a` to be a defined variable).
+So instead you get an error that methods are ambiguous when you try to create an object.
+However, in some cases ambiguity is allowed and interpreter will try to pick the more specific option if possible.

 Let's play around with it!
 The language does not even have a built-in `if` statement, but we can define one ourselves: